ltspicer/ioBroker.heizoel24-mex/README.md

 Simply enter the login data from your Heizoel24 account (e-mail and password).
 The MEX data is stored in the data point heizoel24-mex.
 The adapter starts by default every 3 hours.
 This is completely sufficient, as the MEX only sends data once a day.
-The data point CalculatedRemaining/JsonForEcharts (calculated remaining quantity) can be opened directly with eCharts.
+The folder CalculatedRemaining/JsonForEcharts (calculated remaining quantity) can be opened directly with eCharts.

 ## Changelog